Relevant information for competition participants:

 - All championship contestants commit themselves to participate in various ceremonies and events planned by the Organization of the USA Official championship branch—such as press conferences, interviews for radio stations and over‐the‐air or cable television channels, demos, etc.—if they are summoned for such purpose.

-- Competition VS Workshops / Private classes: competitors participating in the Salon Senior, Milonga, Vals, Milongueros del Mundo or the “So you think you can Tango?” categories may register to all (or any) of the festival workshops with all maestros, but they cannot take private classes with the festival maestros who are judges.
-In the case a competing couple is eliminated, they are welcome to schedule private lessons with the festival maestros who are judges, as they will no longer be competing.
+- Competition VS. Workshops / Private classes: competitors may register to all (or any) of the festival workshops with all maestros/judges, but they cannot take private classes with the Judges or the festival maestros who are judges.
+In the case a competing couple is eliminated, they are welcome to schedule private lessons with the judges as they will no longer be competing.

 2. Filming & Photographing

 The Organization of the Preliminary reserves the right to record all the stages of the Championship, by any means known or to be known—including but not limited to filming, recording, photographing, digitalization, etc.—by itself or third parties, in order to promote and advertise the event.
-The recorded material obtained will be exclusive property of the Organization of the Preliminary, who will have to turn a copy of it, to the Office of Festivals.
-By entering the Championship, participants explicitly and irrevocably authorize the use of the recorded material, without this suggesting—or implying—any compensation for any reason whatsoever by the Organization of the Preliminary in favor of any person or organization that claims entitlement to any right that may be invoked.
-This clause also includes, without limitations, all photographic material published and/or made available for promotion, advertisement, etc.
+THE ORGANIZATION may send this material to the DGFyNC.
+By registering in the Championship, participants grant their express and irrevocable authorization for the use of the recordings made, without such use implying or being interpreted as implying any obligation of payment of any kind by THE ORGANIZATION of the Preliminary and/or the DGFNC to any person or organization claiming rights over their image.
+This clause also includes, without limitation, photographic material that is published and/or made available for promotion, advertising, etc.

 3. Jury

 The Jury will be composed of a minimum of 4 (four) members for all categories, who—understanding and accepting the rules of the competition, and committing to their compliance—will determine the score of the participating couples.
-The juries will be appointed in accordance with the Office of Festivals and Central Events and the Organization of ATUSA.
+The judges will be appointed by mutual agreement between the Organization and the General Direction of Festivals and Cultural Nights

 All the decisions of the Jury will not be subject to appeal.
 By enrolling, participants accept this condition.
 In case of distrust or disagreement, participants may submit a written statement (in Spanish or English) to the Organization and NOT directly to the panel of evaluating judges.